Discrimination Complaint Resolution Process

 Who must report discriminatory actions?

 Unit heads and others who serve in leadership roles in the university are responsible for nondiscrimination in their employment and academic environments.
-Deans, Directors, Chairpersons or other administrators or supervisors, including faculty members, graduate teaching assistants, and academic advisors shall contact the Human Resources Equal Opportunity Office to initiate an investigation within their area of responsibility if they know or have reason to believe that discriminatory practice(s) may have occurred.
-The Associate Vice Chancellor of the Human Resources or the Equal Opportunity Office may also initiate an investigation when appropriate and in the interests of the University to do so.
+Deans, Directors, Chairpersons or other administrators or supervisors, including faculty members, graduate teaching assistants, and academic advisors shall contact the Equal Opportunity Office to initiate an investigation within their area of responsibility if they know or have reason to believe that discriminatory practice(s) may have occurred.
+The Associate Vice Chancellor of Human Resources or the Equal Opportunity Office may also initiate an investigation when appropriate and in the interests of the University to do so.

-An individual who believes that he or she has been the subject of discrimination or retaliation, or a Dean, Director, Chairperson or other supervisor or administrator who has reason to believe that discrimination or retaliation may have occurred, should contact the Human Resources Equal Opportunity Office to initiate the filing of a complaint.
+An individual who believes that he or she has been the subject of discrimination or retaliation, or a Dean, Director, Chairperson or other supervisor or administrator who has reason to believe that discrimination or retaliation may have occurred, should contact the Equal Opportunity Office to initiate the filing of a complaint.
 A complaint should include the following, to the extent known and available: